 You lack communications skills for the next level

-Jordan Brannon, president of Coalition, a digital agency based in Los Angeles, oversees a team of 110 individuals across 10 different teams, and shares the most common reason great performing, well-respected team members are passed over for promotion is their inability to think, act, and communicate in a constructively critical manner.
+Jordan Brannon, president of Coalition, a digital agency based in Los Angeles, oversees a team of 110 individuals across 10 different teams, and shares the most common reason great performing, well-respected team members are passed over for a promotion is their inability to think, act, and communicate in a constructively critical manner.

 “That is to say, they have a habit or default behavior of tearing things down, without being able to guide an effort or discussion to improve them,” Brannon says.
 “One of the primary functions of our leadership teams is to help us improve, and team members who only seem to identify problems in a negative, complaining fashion will be sidelined for promotion as a result.”